Helioviewer-Project/JHelioviewer-SWHV/docs/jhv-heliocentric-3d-data-interface.md

 signed 16-bit codes, converts them to IEEE binary16, and uploads them to `R16F`.

 JHV does not apply `BZERO + BSCALE * stored_value` to every voxel.
-It uses `BSCALE` and `BZERO` to retain the physical range as metadata; the current renderer does not use that range. `BSCALE` must be finite and non-zero, and `BZERO` must be finite.
+It uses `BSCALE` and `BZERO` to retain the physical range as metadata; the current renderer does not use that range.
+The sign of `BSCALE` selects whether stored codes are uploaded in forward or reverse order. `BSCALE` must be finite and non-zero, and `BZERO` must be finite.

 `BUNIT` describes the physical value represented by the scaled FITS data.
 It may be omitted for a dimensionless scalar.
 For example, `log10(ne / m^-3)` is dimensionless; its meaning can be recorded in `BTYPE` and `HISTORY` without